Since the start of 2016, the global economy (and by default the Singapore economy) has been flat.

 If communication is not done correctly, you will have demotivated people in your team with emotional and irrational responses.

 Question: Please share your experience in managing your business in a tough market.
-You can leave a comment by clicking here.
+You can leave a comment below.